-The first Ohio network meeting was held on Tuesday, June 19 at the Ohio Department of Transportation (ODOT) Central Office, to kick off the National Partnership’s efforts in Ohio.
+The first Ohio network meeting was held on Tuesday, June 19 at the Ohio Department of Transportation (ODOT) Central Office, to kick off the Safe Routes Partnership’s efforts in Ohio.

 Representatives from Ohio’s Departments of Health, Education and Transportation, the Governor’s Office of Faith-Based and Community Initiatives, metropolitan planning organizations (MPOs), city and county health departments, school districts, engineering firms and community organizations were some of the 45+ attendees present.
 A HUGE THANK YOU to those that attended, as well as folks that have contacted me since to be included in the Ohio network.
 The number of attendees, the discussion and the follow-up has been truly inspiring and motivating!